MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 ### Sending events

 The model defines the events that you can send to IoT Hub.
-In this sample, that means one of the two events defined with the **WITH_DATA** macro.
+In this sample, that means one of the two events defined using the **WITH_DATA** macro.
 For example, if you want to send a **WindSpeed** event to an IoT Hub, there are a few steps involved in making this happen.
 The first is to set the data we want to send:

 ```
 myWeather->WindSpeed = 15;